-- A. Product Data: For each type of lighting fixture, arranged in order of fixture designation.
-Include data on features, accessories, finishes, and the following: - 1.
-Physical description of lighting fixture including dimensions. - 2.
+A. Product Data: For each type of lighting fixture, arranged in order of fixture designation.
+Include data on features, accessories, finishes, and the following:

+- 1. Physical description of lighting fixture including dimensions. - 2.
 Emergency lighting units including battery and charger. - 3.
 Ballast. - 4.
 Energy-efficiency data. - 5.
 Life, output, and energy-efficiency data for lamps. - 6.
 Photometric data, in IESNA format, based on laboratory tests of each lighting fixture type, outfitted with lamps, ballasts, and accessories identical to those indicated for the lighting fixture as applied in this Project. - a.
-Photometric data shall be certified by a qualified independent testing agency.
-Photometric data for remaining fixtures shall be certified by the manufacturer. - 7.
-For LED lighting fixtures, submit US DOE LED Lighting Facts label, and LM79 report. - B. Field quality-control test reports. - C. Operation and Maintenance Data: For lighting equipment and fixtures to include in emergency, operation, and maintenance manuals. - D. Warranties: Special warranties specified in this Section.
+For indicated fixtures, photometric data shall be certified by a qualified independent testing agency.
+Photometric data for remaining fixtures shall be certified by the manufacturer. - b.
+Photometric data shall be certified by a manufacturer's laboratory with a current accreditation under the National Voluntary Laboratory Accreditation Program (NVLAP) for Energy Efficient Lighting Products. - 7.
+For LED lighting fixtures, submit US DOE LED Lighting Facts label, and LM79 report. - B. Qualification Data: For agencies providing photometric data for lighting fixtures. - C. Field quality-control test reports. - D. Operation and Maintenance Data: For lighting equipment and fixtures to include in emergency, operation, and maintenance manuals. - E. Warranties: Special warranties specified in this Section.